Introduction: Python String islower() Method

 Explanation:

-- It does not take any parameters.
+- It does not accept parameters.

 | Parameter | Type | Description |